 The international criteria for Fairtrade have been complied with in the production of the raw material, and the production is on a socially, economically and ecologically sustainable foundation.
 A minimum price is paid to the farmer for Fairtrade products that covers the necessary costs of production that is sustainable for the environment and people.
 In addition to the minimum price, a Fairtrade addition is paid.
 It is meant for projects that develop the entire community.
 The entire system has been created to improve the status of smallholder farmers and their workers in developing countries in the international trade.
 Further reading: www.fairtrade.net/

 The Rainforest Alliance is working to solve some of the most pressing social and environmental issues of our time—including the climate crisis—by changing the way the world produces and consumes.
 When you choose Rainforest Alliance Certified coffee, you are supporting the farmers who are looking after their workers and our natural resources. www.rainforest-alliance.org

+UTZ is now part of the Rainforest Alliance.
 UTZ Certified is a global certification program that ensures and verifies the use of a responsible production method, starting from the farms.
 The program is based on demanding directives that takes into account the well-being of people and the environment.
 Farming methods in accordance with the directives required by the certification improve the quality of the crops and increase the profitability of the farms.
 These methods include appropriate and economical use of fertilizers, water and energy, promoting children going to school and developing working conditions, rights of workers, accommodation and healthcare in the farming regions.
 Larger crops of higher quality together with the additional compensation from certified products also increase the farmers’ incomes.
 Read more: www.utz.org/